Prathyusha015/React-AI-demo/SUPABASE_SETUP.md

 - **filename**: The uploaded file name
 - **path**: File path in storage (usually same as filename)
 - **info**: JSONB field storing all file metadata (type, summary, highlights, etc.)
+- **embedding**: Vector embedding for AI-powered semantic search (pgvector)
 - **created_at**: When the file was uploaded
 - **reprocessed_at**: When the file was last reprocessed (if applicable)

+## Vector Search Features

+After setting up the embeddings column, your app will automatically:

+1. **Generate embeddings** when files are uploaded or reprocessed
+2. **Enable semantic search** - search files by meaning, not just keywords
+3. **Power recommendations** - find related files using vector similarity
+4. **Fast similarity search** - HNSW index enables millisecond search times

+### How Vector Search Works

+- When you upload a file, the system extracts text/metadata and generates a vector embedding
+- Embeddings are stored in the `embedding` column using pgvector
+- When you search, your query is converted to an embedding and compared using cosine similarity
+- Results are ranked by semantic similarity, not just keyword matching

+### Testing Vector Search

+1. Upload several files with related content (e.g., budget documents, product images)
+2. Use the search bar on the dashboard
+3. Try semantic queries like "financial analysis" or "product photos"
+4. Results will show similarity scores (higher = more relevant)

 After creating this table, your uploaded files will be saved to the database and will persist after page refreshes!